Tasha Reign: Appearances

-British filmmaker Louis Theroux's documentary Twilight of the Porn Stars for the BBC features Reign, who told the UK tabloid newspaper Sunday Sport that the documentary unfairly paints a negative picture of an industry she loves very much.
+British filmmaker Louis Theroux's documentary Twilight of the Porn Stars for the BBC features Reign, who told UK tabloid newspaper Sunday Sport that the documentary unfairly paints a negative picture of an industry she loves very much.

 Reign is a recurring co-host for KXRN-LP in Laguna Beach.

 In December 2013, she appeared in the independent film Blood of Redemption.

-In February 2014, Reign spoke on a panel with fellow actress Jessica Drake during the University of Chicago's Sex Week where they were featured on a panel entitled From Porn to Sex Ed.
+In February 2014, Reign spoke on a panel with fellow actress Jessica Drake during the University of Chicago's Sex Week; they were featured on a panel entitled From Porn to Sex Ed.

-Again in February, Reign along with Jessica Drake spoke on a panel titled Porn, Prostitution, and Censorship: The Politics of Empowerment at Moore Hall at University of California at Los Angeles (UCLA).
+Again in February 2014, Reign spoke along with Jessica Drake on a panel titled Porn, Prostitution, and Censorship: The Politics of Empowerment at Moore Hall at University of California at Los Angeles (UCLA).
 The annual panel is sponsored by the Social Awareness Network for Activism through Art (SANAA) in honor of Eve Ensler's V-Day organization.
-Reign and Drake were joined by Ph.D. candidate in Cinema and Media Studies at UCLA and lecturer at Otis College of Art and Design Jennifer Moorman and UCLA Distinguished Lecturer Dr. Christopher Mott who leads a seminar titled "Pornography and the Politics of Sexual Representation".
-During the panel, Reign was quoted as saying about the industry and its treatment of women, "As a performer, I have never felt objectified; I feel empowered and I've always looked at myself as a whole person and sexuality is only one of my characteristics.
+Reign and Drake were joined by Ph.D. candidate in Cinema and Media Studies at UCLA and lecturer at Otis College of Art and Design Jennifer Moorman, and UCLA Distinguished Lecturer Dr. Christopher Mott, who leads a seminar titled "Pornography and the Politics of Sexual Representation".
+During the panel, Reign was quoted as saying of the industry and its treatment of women, "As a performer, I have never felt objectified; I feel empowered and I've always looked at myself as a whole person and sexuality is only one of my characteristics.
 What people tend to forget is that women performers are the highest wage earners, so that's a complete reversal of Hollywood...
 Because women's bodies are objectified, they make a hell of a lot more money than the men do."

-In Septmenber 2019 Reign appeared on the first episode of the sixth season of This is Life with Lisa Ling on CNN titled Porn Ed.
+In September 2019 Reign appeared on the first episode of the sixth season of This is Life with Lisa Ling on CNN, titled Porn Ed.

 Personal life

 During a May 2012 holiday in Monaco with fellow adult star Brooklyn Lee, Reign encountered former United States President Bill Clinton.
 A photo of the adult stars and Clinton quickly went viral on the internet.
-After massive media attention, Reign explained the photo with Clinton was her being a fan of him and not the other way around.
+After extensive media attention, Reign explained the photo with Clinton was her being a fan of him and not the other way around.